 - I Don't Think It Is (2016)

 - Berserk Button: Don't talk badly about Sherri.

 - Big Applesauce: Max is from Manhattan.

 - Character Filibuster: Though not going to unbelievable extremes, as many other examples of filibusters do.
 The protagonist of ...
-Is A Real Boy goes into a six-minute-long rant about know-it-all intellectual types in the final track, "Admit It!"
+Is a Real Boy goes into a six-minute-long rant about pseudo-intellectual hipster types in the final track, "Admit It!"